Skip to main content

 wp db import wordpress_dbase.sql

-Turn useful commands into a repeatable playbook
+Turn the commands into a playbook, not hero knowledge

 Need help with this kind of work?